-For me, it was about sharing the story of what changes Reaction went through to merit a cool new look.
-We unofficially labeled it the “behind-the-scenes series of our agency’s rebrand”, and I planned, shot, and produced an 8-part video series all about it on YouTube.
+For me, it was about sharing the story of Reaction, and what changes they’ve made to merit a cool rebrand.
+And I fully produced and edited an 8-part video series all about it on YouTube.

-Video 1 – With a perfect clickbait title, we show a brief look at our history, and how we’ve doubled-down on what we do best.
+Video 1 – Shows a brief look at Reaction’s history and how they’ve doubled down on what we do best

-Video 2 – Explains a little bit about audience personas, and we walkthrough who our most ideal customers are.
+Video 2 – Explains a little about audience personas, and we walk through who our most ideal customers are.

-Video 3 – We now have a new look and narrowed focus on the people we want to do business with, naturally we need a new key message and tagline.
+Video 3 – We now have a new look and narrowed focus on the people we want to do business with, so naturally, we introduce a new key message and tagline.

-Video 4 – Mike Szyszka, the CEO, explains the challenges with of our current website and brand, and how we plan to tackle them with our new identity.
+Video 4 – Mike Szyszka, the CEO, explains the challenges of the current website and brand, and how we plan to tackle them with our new identity.

 Video 5 – The big reveal!
-We officially show off our new logo, brand colours, iconography, fonts, etc, and how the new brand can be expressed across our digital footprint.
+We officially show off thenew logo, brand colours, iconography, fonts, etc., and how the new brand can be expressed across various formats and media.

-Video 7 – It wouldn’t be a rebrand with out a brand new website.
-In this video Mike gives a live walkthrough of the new site.
+Video 7 – It wouldn’t be a rebrand without a brand-new website, so in this video, CEO Mike gives a live walkthrough of the new site

 Courtesy of reaction.ca

-With the new brand identity solidified, it was time to fully brief the team on our new look.
-I put together a 20 slide presentation to show off the new brand, new audience personas, mockups of the new website, and how the 8-week launch will roll out.
-The presentation was nothing fancy, but the team (aka, the lifeblood of any company) all needed to be on the same page with the new image of the company.
+With the new brand identity solidified, it was time to brief the team on our new look fully.
+I put together a 20-slide presentation to show off the new brand, new audience personas, mockups of the new website, and how the 8-week launch will roll out.
+The presentation was nothing fancy, but the team all needed to be on the same page with the new image of the agency.

 Courtesy of reaction.ca

-- I had to remake the third video because we revised our new key message when we started writing website content
+- I had to remake the third video because the key message was revised when we started writing website content

-- The live database of the new website was accidentally overwritten, and I lost almost 4 days of work
+- The live database of the new website was accidentally overwritten, causing 4 days of lost work

-- Over 30 planned and scheduled pieces of promotional content had to be pushed out as the launch extend by a few weeks
+- Over 40 planned, approved, and scheduled content pieces had to be pushed out and rescheduled

 It wouldn’t be a rebrand without some awesome company swag.
-Coaster, shirt, mug, pen, candle, and a cookie (which I ate 🍪) were custom designed and sent to staff and clients all over the world.
+Coaster, shirt, mug, pen, homemade candle, and a cookie (which I ate ?) were custom designed and sent to staff and clients all over the world.

 In the final week of the launch, we hosted a virtual party over Zoom.
 We send out a pile of personal emails to our clients and close contacts inviting them to the launch part.

-It was a challenge to thinks of something different and exciting to do virtually.
-We found a professional mentalist entertainer through the hashtag #zoommagic who put on an amazing interactive show that left all of our guests with the biggest smiles I’ve ever seen online.
+It was a challenge to think of something different and exciting to do virtually.
+We found a professional mentalist entertainer through the hashtag #zoommagic on Instagram, who put on an amazing interactive show that left all of our guests smiling.

 A big shoutout to Nitin Ramal at https://www.nrmind.com/ for putting on an amazing show!